Greenadine/AmazingTool/README.md

 # AmazingTool
-A Java-based helper application for the "Amazing"-challenge at Windesheim University of Applied Sciences for the "Object-Oriented Software Design and Development" semester of the academic year of 2022-2023.
+A Java-based helper application for the "Amazing"-challenge at Windesheim University of Applied Sciences for the Object-Oriented Software Design and Development semester of the academic year of 2022/2023.

 It contains the following helper tools:
 - "Twenty" syntax checker (custom programming language provided for the challenge)